 11. Make Mobile a Priority

 While it’s possible to simply display your desktop site on mobile devices and hope for the best, this often results in load time and interactivity issues that quickly frustrate users.
-Here, it’s worth spending on development for a mobile-native website designed to maximize loading speed and improve response time.
+It’s worth spending on development for a mobile-native website designed to maximize loading speed and improve response time.

-14. Determine Your DNS Speed
+15. Determine Your DNS Speed

 The longer it takes your domain name server (DNS) to respond, the longer your time to first byte (TTFB) and the slower your site loads.

-15. Opt for Asynchronous Loading
+16. Opt for Asynchronous Loading

 Many files and functions on your website are loaded synchronously by default, which means they’re loaded in the order they appear on the page — elements will only load once the script or service immediately prior is fully loaded, increasing page load times.

-16. Choose Fewer Fonts
+17. Choose Fewer Fonts

 While web fonts can help your site stand out from the crowd, they can also negatively impact performance, especially if they’re uncommon or require unique character sets.

-17. Pinpoint Problematic Plugins
+18. Pinpoint Poor-Performing Plugins

 The faster, the better.

 The faster your website loads, displays content, and responds to user input, the lower your bounce rates and the higher your conversions.
-Here, incremental improvement is critical — while going from slow to supercharged doesn’t happen overnight, any of our 17 website optimization strategies can help jumpstart your need for speed.
+Here, incremental improvement is critical — while going from slow to supercharged doesn’t happen overnight, any of our 19 website optimization strategies can help jumpstart your need for speed.